ghayat2/Galaxy-Image-Generation/README.md

 The experiment results can be found uder the directory `./experiments_results` by default.

 ## Other options
+The above instructions should be sufficient to reproduce our models and experiments. <br\>

-Note: For many `*.py` files, you can get a some help information about the possible settable options and their descriptions by simply running:
+ We note that for many `*.py` files, you can get a some help information about the possible settable options and their descriptions by simply running:

 ```
 python3 [filename] --help
 ```
+## Run times:
+TODO: add run times for training procedures, remove runtimes from files descriptions below as some files don't have a run time

 ## Files
 | File | Description |  Runtime (hh:mm:ss)
 | :--- | :---------- | :----------